Hey Kids (Start Here)

 He glares at Oblivion Bay and returns to the issue at hand.

 He simply cannot see how such a real-time connection might work.
-Newton’s half-panicked, sleep deprived ramblings of the previous evening had seemed to favor the idea of some kind of biological ability to transmit or receive exogenous signals and transduce them into thoughts.
-Hermann is not categorically opposed to such a possibility.
+Newton’s half-panicked, sleep-deprived ramblings of the previous evening had seemed to favor the idea of a biological ability to transmit or receive exogenous signals and transduce them into thoughts.
+Hermann isn’t categorically opposed to such a possibility.
 Clearly his brain has the capacity to interpret kaiju-derived voltage fluctuations, but he’s quite skeptical of the ability of electromagnetic waves to penetrate the dense bone of the human skull.
-There could be some kind of poorly understood quantum mechanical effect at play.
-If that’s the case, the thing is going to be harder to parse, in large part because of humanity’s relatively poor understanding of quantum mechanics.
+There could be a poorly understood quantum mechanical effect at play.

 That way madness lies.

-He’s relatively certain that they should be able to devise some system to determine whether their ability to ‘read’ one another’s thoughts, actively, in real time, is indeed a legitimate, repeatedly observable, post-drift effect.
-There may already be experimental systems in place to test extrasensory perception, and much though it deeply, materially shames him to look into this, he will do it because he promised Newton that he would and the man will be an absolute nightmare to deal with if he believes he’s being unfairly dismissed.
-Alas, Newton now has the moral high-ground when it comes to outrageous, conjectural thinking, and will.
+He’s relatively certain they should be able to devise a system to determine whether their ability to “read” one another’s thoughts, actively and in real time, is indeed a legitimate and repeatedly observable post-drift effect.
+There may already be experimental systems in place to test extrasensory perception, and much though it deeply, materially shames him to look into this, he’ll do it, because he promised Newton he would and the man will be a nightmare to deal with if he believes he’s being unfairly dismissed.
+Alas, Newton now has the moral high-ground when it comes to outrageous conjectural thinking, and will.
 Forever.
 To Hermann’s perpetual shock, gratitude, and regret.

 Fine.